 We maintain a revolving line of credit with American Bank & Trust, which permits borrowing up to an aggregate principal amount of \$1.75 million.
 This facility was initially entered into during 2013 and is renewed annually with a current expiration of August 25, 2018.
 The line of credit is priced at 30 day LIBOR plus 2% with a floor of 3.5%.
-In order to secure the lowest rate possible, the Company pledged marketable securities not to exceed \$5.0 million in the event the Company draws down on the line of credit.
-There was no interest paid on the line of credit during the six months ended June 30, 2018 and no interest paid on the line of credit during the six months ended June 30, 2017.
+In order to secure the lowest rate possible, the Company pledged marketable securities not to exceed \$5.0 million in the event the Company draws down on the line of credit during the six months ended June 30, 2017.
 There are no financial covenants governing this agreement.

-5. REINSURANCE
+6. REINSURANCE